Driverless cars on UK roads by 2026

 person sat in autonomous car

-Driverless cars use artificial intelligence to respond to the road in the same way a human would.
+Driverless cars use artificial intelligence to respond to the road like a human driver.
 They're sometimes known as autonomous cars as they can understand their environment without our involvement.

-The term 'driverless' may be slightly ambitious at the moment though.
-The cars will still need a human behind the wheel.
+The first self-driving cars for personal use will still need a human driver.
 In most cases, accidents that happen while in autonomous mode will be treated as the fault of the manufacturer.
 The insurer will be liable, rather than the 'driver.'

 However, there are many factors to consider when determining liability after an accident, and the driver's actions and behaviours will also be considered.

-No, self-driving cars are not yet legal for unsupervised use on UK roads.
-But they should be by 2026.
+No, personal self-driving cars are not yet legal for unsupervised use on UK roads.

-The Automated Vehicles (AV) Act became law May 20th 2024 in the UK.
+The Automated Vehicles (AV) Act became law 20 May 2024 in the UK.
 The law sets out the safety standards and processes for automated vehicles.
-(AVs) Further regulations are due to be laid out in 2025 to 2026.
+Further regulations are due to be laid out in 2025 to 2026.

-Whilst fully self-driving cars are not yet legal, many cars have autonomous features today.
-Adaptive cruise control and lane control might not make us feel like James Bond, but they increase driver safety.
+While personal self-driving cars are not yet legal, many cars have autonomous features today.
+Adaptive cruise control and lane control might not make us feel like James Bond, but they enhance driver safety.

 The UK is one of the only countries in the world that has legal guidance on self-driving cars.
 The AV Act states that driverless cars must 'achieve a level of safety at least as high as careful and competent human drivers.'
 But what does this really mean?